 If you split the trip into three days, you can experience a different part of the state on each day.
 The northern part of the highway just about reaches the border of Humboldt County, which means you’ll be able to experience the famous redwood forests of northern California.
 Make sure you roll your window down so you can smell the trees!
 Once you’re south of San Francisco, you get to drive through the most beautiful part of the PCH, including Monterey, Carmel, and Big Sur.
 The 90-mile section in Big Sur is considered to be one of the prettiest drives on the planet.
 Finally, the southern part of the highway will take you through Malibu, Santa Monica, and Los Angeles, one of the most exciting cities in the entire world.
 Some of the best beaches in the country are just off the highway here, and the whole city is available to you as well.

-If you want to make sure you experience as much of the PCH as you can, Action Tour Guide offers a Pacific Coast Highway Self-Guided Driving Tour through our app on both iOS and Android devices that will take you down the most famous and popular segment of the highway.
+If you want to make sure you experience as much of the PCH as you can, Action Tour Guide offers a Pacific Coast Highway Self-Guided Driving Tour that will take you down the most famous and popular segment of the highway.